nps5696/computer-vision-cognition/weekly_reports/Status_Report_11_06_23.md

    - Model hyperparameter tuning started

  - Progress and Issues
+   - Backend and Frontend functionality tested and verified as working as expected
    - Added functionality for trained model face detection events submission to backend service
    - Adam optimizer issue fixed
    - Model retrained with much better accuracy

  - Plans and Goals
-   - Dokerize each components(FE, BE, ML-BE) into images
+   - Dokerize each component(FE, BE, ML-BE) into images
    - Configure GitHub Actions to build and upload images to DockerHub
    - Prepare deployment How-To, verify the procedure, deploy images(try utilizing GitHub Actions) to AWS EC2, test functionality